AutogrowSystems/sqlite3-ruby/faq/faq.md

-The blob values must be indicated explicitly by binding each parameter to a value of type SQLite3::Blob.
+The blob values must be indicated explicitly by binding each parameter to a value of type `SQLite3::Blob`.

 ## How do I do a DDL (insert, update, delete) statement?

-You can actually do inserts, updates, and deletes in exactly the same way as selects, but in general the Database#execute method will be most
+You can actually do inserts, updates, and deletes in exactly the same way as selects, but in general the `Database#execute` method will be most
 convenient: